01-edu/public/docs/unreal-engine-setup.md

 sudo apt install lutris
 ```

 - After `Lutris` is installed, open it and on the top bar, search for `Epic Games` and you will see the result `Epic Games Store`.
-Go ahead and click on install.
+Go ahead and click on `install`.

 - After installing it, open it and sign in with your account.